maizeatlas/spears/README.md

 * **Required Input Files**
   * Output from 2_SAEGUS_to_MACH_format.R
-    * founders_chrom_n.haplos: founder haplotypes for each chromosome n.
+    * parents_chrom_c.haplos: parent haplotypes for each chromosome n.
-    * founders_chrom_n.snps: snps that are present in the founder data for each chromosome n.
+    * parents_chrom_c.snps: snps that are present in the parent data for each chromosome n.
-    * simdata_chrom_n.dat: snps that are present in the population that overlap with the founder snps for each chromosome n.
+    * progeny_chrom_c.dat: snps that are present in the population that overlap with the founder snps for each chromosome n.
-    * simdata_chrom_n.PED: genotypes for each sample for the snps listed in simdata_chrom_n.dat.
+    * progeny_chrom_c.PED: genotypes for each sample for the snps listed in progeny_chrom_n.dat.

 4. **4_MACH_to_RABBIT_format.R**